PrefectHQ/prefect/docs/core_concepts/flows.md

 Notice that we passed `return_tasks=[h]`, not `return_tasks=[say_hello]`.
 This is because `h` represents a specific instance of a task that is contained inside the flow, whereas `say_hello` is just a generator of such tasks.
 Similarly, with a custom subclass, we would pass the task instance rather than the subclass itself.
 :::

+## Schedules

+Prefect treats flows as functions, which means they can be run at any time, with any concurrency, for any reason.

+However, flows may also have schedules.
+In Prefect terms, a schedule is nothing more than a way to indicate that you want to start a new run at a specific time.
+Even if a flow has a schedule, you may still run it manually.

+For more information, see the [Schedules concept doc](schedules.html).

 ## Key tasks

 ### Terminal tasks